bigpipe/diagnostics-pagelet/README.md

 ## Support

-Got stuck?
-Or can't wrap your head around a concept or just want some feedback, we got a dedicated IRC channel for that on Freenode:

-- **IRC Server**: `irc.freenode.net`
-- **IRC Room**: `#bigpipe`

-Still stuck?
 Create an issue.
 Every question you have is a bug in our documentation and that should be corrected.
 So please, don't hesitate to create issues, many of them.

 ### Example

 In this example the diagnostics Pagelet is extended with a custom view, which in turn is provided to a custom 500 Pagelet.
-[BigPipe] will automatically discover this extended version of the 500 Pagelet if it is provided to [BigPipe] alongside the other pagelets.
+BigPipe will automatically discover this extended version of the 500 Pagelet if it is provided to BigPipe alongside the other pagelets.

 ```js